AlainParadis/HEAL610/lit-review.md

 ### Integration of Kotter & Deming

+Integrating Kotter's 8-step model with Deming's Plan-Do-Study-Act cycle creates a powerful framework for implementing and sustaining the WIL initiative in the program.
+The two approaches complement each other, with Kotter providing the change leadership approach, and Deming offering the continuous improvement process.

+The Plan phase includes defining the end-state of the change process, identifying the problems with the current approach, then developing solutions.
+It is during this stage that a evidence is used to demonstrate why the current state cannot continue.
+The evidence shows that the current fieldwork model doesn't meet students' nor employers' needs.
+This urgency fosters stakeholder support.

 | Kotter's Steps | Integration with PDSA |
 |----------------|------------------------|
 | 1-3: Create urgency, Build coalition, Form vision | **Plan Phase**: Define what you're trying to achieve with WIL, identify problems with current approach, and develop solutions |